 Reinstatements

-A member who has resigned in good standing may be reinstated upon payment of a reinstatement fee of Twenty-five Dollars ($25) and her annual membership dues.
+A member who has resigned in good standing may be reinstated upon payment of a reinstatement fee of Twenty-five Dollars ($25) and annual membership dues.
 Provisional members who reinstate must also complete the Provisional course.
 The Provisional fee and annual membership dues must also be paid.

-DUES AND OTHER FINANCIAL OBLIGATIONS
+DUES AND OTHER OBLIGATIONS

 Annual Dues Amount

-Provisional and Active members shall pay annual dues of Two Hundred Twenty-five Dollars ($225.00).
-Sustaining members shall pay annual dues of One Hundred Dollars ($100.00).
+Provisional, Active and Sustaining members shall pay annual dues set by the Board of Directors.
 Sustaining members who will have attained the age of seventy-five (75) on or before May 31st shall pay lesser annual dues equal to the Association per capita dues.
-Sustaining members 12 who have attained the age of eighty (80) will automatically become Sustaining Emeritus members, and shall have no further dues obligation to the Association or the League.
+Sustaining members who have attained the age of eighty (80) will automatically become Sustaining Emeritus members, and shall have no further dues obligation to the Association or the League.

 Payment